 This latest installment of Money Making Ideas is all about space.
 Specifically, it’s about renting out your space to travelers who need a place to stay in your area.

 That’s where AirBnB comes in.

 What is AirBnB?

 AirBnB is a website that allows you to make money renting your extra space.
 Do you have an extra bedroom at home you’d like to rent for a few nights?
 How about a guest house or a condo that you’re having trouble selling?
 Heck, with AirBnb you can even rent space on your living room couch for a night or two.

-AirBnB provides the platform for you to book guests to fill those spaces, allowing you to make money in a way that was previously not possible.
+AirBnB provides the platform for you to book guests to fill those spaces, allowing you to make extra money in a way that was previously not possible.

 Your Own Little Hotel

 You could think of using AirBnB as running your own little hotel, hostel, or bed and breakfast.
 The best part is, you make the rules, you set the prices, and you decide who stays in your available space.

 You also decide what space you’d like to make available.
 It could be something as simple as a night on your living room sofa, or as elaborate as renting out your entire home or vacation home when you’re not using it.
 I’ve even seen treehouses, castles, yachts, and other exotic places listed on the site.